 Madrone is an excellent turning wood that takes stains and finishes well.
 Sometimes if you are using shellac, there is no need to sand between coats.
 However, anything you put on wood raises the grain and makes it fuzzy.
 The finish will be better if you sand between coats.

 Dewaxed shellac sometimes acts like a barrier coat over pine knots—the orange shellac ages the finish when finishing new parts on antiques.
-An oil-based polyurethane gives a beautiful and durable finish on Madrone wood.
+An oil-based polyurethane gives a beautiful and durable finish to Madrone wood.

 Safety tips when handling madrone wood

 - Steam the wood before drying to prevent kiln collapse.
-Madrone is difficult to dry and tends to warp, and steaming also gives an even color.
+Madrone is difficult to dry and tends to warp, and steaming gives an even color.